Storm00212/Bug-tracker-UI/README.md

     ```bash
     npm install
     ```
-4. Create a `.env` file in the root directory and add your Gemini API key:
+4.  **(Optional)** Create a `.env` file in the root directory and add your Gemini API key to enable AI features:
     ```
     VITE_GEMINI_API_KEY=your_api_key_here
     ```
+    If you skip this step, the application will still work, but the AI-powered issue description generation will be disabled.

 5. Start the development server:
     ```bash
     npm run dev